 We have identified the top 10 guidelines one should follow in order to achieve great classroom management.
 These classroom management strategies can work for any teacher, but are intended for middle school and high school teachers.

-The most important classroom management strategy is keeping every student engaged in the curriculum.
-How do you keep students engaged?
+The most important classroom management strategy is keeping every student safe and engaged in the curriculum.
+Safety is always first and more or less obvious.
+The less obvious and difficult to maintain is "how do you keep students engaged?"
 The answer is student-centered curriculum.
 Students want to have fun, understand the purpose of what they are learning, and most importantly, discover their world.
 A class focused on this type of curriculum, inquiry based learning, is difficult to maintain in this age of standardized testing.
 Teachers can use our online teaching app as homework to teach the students the content in a way that is both interactive and engaging.
 How many great teachers have you had in your life?
 Ask this question to other adults.
 Most people will say that they have had one to five great teachers in their life, when they have probably had over forty teachers during the course of their schooling.
 That is a big gap.
 A great teacher needs great curriculum.
 But writing great curriculum is both difficult and time consuming.
 Let us become your first resource for great science curriculum.

 NGSS Life Science offers middle school and high school teachers ideas to help with your class syllabus, class policy, parent-teacher communication, and more.
 We provide many classroom management strategies for grading policies, class rules, classroom procedures, late work, substitutes, managing groups, establishing a safe classroom environment, and so much more.